faizfrds/faizfrds/README.md

 - 👯 Researching computer vision and developing a DNA web app for the Forest Insect Conservation and Management Laboratory at UMass
 - 🌱 Prev SDE Intern at Amazon Web Services (AWS)
-- 🔭 Learning agentic AI and networks, focusing on Google Cloud ecosystem
+- 🔭 Learning agentic AI and networks, focusing on the Google Cloud ecosystem
 - 📫 Contact Me: faizfirdaus.340@gmail.com

 <!--